casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 const hash = await installDeployHash.send(NODE_ADDRESS!);
 ```

 After that, check if the deploy is successful and retrieve the account information using the node address and public key.
-Next, you can see the "Contract installed successfully.." message on the console.
+Next, you can see the "Contract installed successfully." message on the console.

 ```javascript
 await getDeploy(NODE_ADDRESS!, hash)